Movatterモバイル変換

 Experiments using helium

-While several experiments yielded negative results, in the 1980s, John Goodkind discovered the first anomaly in a solid by usingultrasound.[8]
-Inspired by his observation, in 2004Eun-Seong Kim andMoses Chan atPennsylvania State University saw phenomena which were interpreted as supersolid behavior.[9]
-Specifically, they observed a non-classical rotationalmoment of inertia[10] of a torsional oscillator.
-This observation could not be explained by classical models but was consistent with superfluid-like behavior of a small percentage of the helium atoms contained within the oscillator.
+In the 1980s, the first anomaly in a solid was discovered by usingultrasound.[8]
+Further research detected supersolid behavior in 2004.
+Specifically, a non-classical rotationalmoment of inertia of a torsional oscillator was observed.
+This observation could not be explained by classical models but was consistent with superfluid-like behavior of a small percentage of the helium atoms contained within the oscillator.[9][4]

 This observation triggered a large number of follow-up studies to reveal the role played by crystal defects or helium-3 impurities.
 Further experimentation has cast some doubt on the existence of a true supersolid in helium.
-Most importantly, it was shown that the observed phenomena could be largely explained due to changes in the elastic properties of the helium.[11]
-In 2012, Chan repeated his original experiments with a new apparatus that was designed to eliminate any such contributions.
-In this experiment, Chan and his coauthors found no evidence of supersolidity.[12]
+Most importantly, it was shown that the observed phenomena could be largely explained due to changes in the elastic properties of the helium.[10]
+In 2012, the experiments that detected supersolid-like behavior in 2004 were repeated to eliminate any such contributions.
+No supersolid behavior was found in the repeated experiments.[11]

 Experiments using ultracold quantum gases

-In 2021, confocalcavity quantum electrodynamics with a Bose–Einstein condensate was used to create a supersolid that possesses a key property of solids, vibration.
-That is, a supersolid was created that possesses latticephonons with a Goldstone mode dispersion exhibiting a 16 cm/s speed of sound.[20]
+In 2021, confocalcavity quantum electrodynamics with a Bose–Einstein condensate were used to create a supersolid that possesses a key property of solids, vibration.
+That is, a supersolid was created that possesses latticephonons with a Goldstone mode dispersion exhibiting a 16 cm/s (6.3 in/s) speed of sound.[19]

 In 2021,dysprosium was used to create a 2-dimensional supersolid quantum gas, in 2022, the same team created a supersolid disk in a round trap and in 2024 they reported the observation ofquantum vortices in the supersolid phase.[20][21][22][23]